 Absence of employment in Kenya isn’t the kind of topic you would like to address from one perspective.
 It demands adverse background check in those supporting the notion; their exact definition of employment.

-An 8 – 5 office job with a cheque at the end of the month?
+An 8 – 5 office job with a cheque at the end of the month maybe?

 If so, don’t try to argue about it yet.
-Followers of this notion are also supported by those who have ‘papers’ of all sorts demanding to get the kind of jobs they went to school for.
+Faithfuls of this gospel are also supported by those who have ‘papers’ of all sorts demanding to get the kind of jobs they went to school for.
 You have negative chances of winning.

 You see, downsizing companies aren’t in the mood of negotiating with these fellows.
-Instead they dictate the peanuts they intend to reward you with in exchange for all your active hours of the day.
-They demand that you eat, preach and sleep their anthem; no time to think about self.
+Instead they dictate the peanuts they intend to reward them with in exchange for all their active hours of the day.
+They demand that they eat, preach and sleep their anthem; no time to think about self.
 Board the ship if it suits you!